PA Lottery & Gambling Winnings Tax Calculator & Info

 Winning at the casinos or at Pennsylvania online sportsbooks and poker sites is exciting.
 Computing and paying taxes on your gambling income is not, but it’s necessary.

-Must be 21+ to participate in PA.
+Must be 21+ to participate.
 T&Cs Apply.
-Gambling Problem?
-Call or Text 1-800-GAMBLER
+Play Responsibly.
+Gambling problem?
+Call 1-800-GAMBLER

 Whether you play on the new ESPN Bet sportsbook in PA or at a land-based casino, gambling winnings must be reported on your federal and PA income tax returns.
 The following answers general questions on how gambling winnings are taxed in PA.
 If you’re unsure about a specific tax issue, it’s best to consult a tax professional before filing to avoid any potential mistakes.